dream-x/ksql/docs/concepts.rst

 Components
 ==========

-The main components of KSQL are the KSQL CLI and the KSQL server.
+The main components of KSQL are the CLI, the server, and the experimental web interface.

 KSQL CLI
 --------